cytodata/cytodata-2018/content/schedule.md

 ---

 **Fri 9/21 Full day Symposium**
-- Get in touch with leading researchers in the field from industry and academia
+- Get in touch with leading researchers in the field from industry and academia.
+Speaker line up t.b.a.

 **Mon 9/24 CytoData Hackathon - Day 1**
 - Community-driven project, more t.b.a.